JenWei0312/JenWei0312.github.io/services/index.md

 {% include section-header.html %}

+> *I help early-stage teams and researchers turn complex AI ideas into working systems.*

-**🧠 Consulting for Startups & Enterprises**
+## **🧠 Consulting for Startups & Research Teams**

-I work with teams that want to bring real technical depth into their AI strategy — without the overhead of hiring full-time.
+I help teams bring real technical depth into their AI roadmap — without the overhead of hiring full-time.
+My focus is on **first-principles design** and **efficient execution**, bridging foundational research and practical engineering.

-**Areas I can help with:**
+**What I can help with:**

-- **System Design & Architecture:** Translating business or product goals into scalable, efficient AI systems.
+* **System Architecture:** Translating product or research goals into scalable, maintainable AI systems.
-- **Prototype-to-Production:** Building proof-of-concepts that evolve into maintainable solutions.
+* **Prototype to Production:** Designing and implementing proofs of concept that evolve into robust pipelines.
-- **Optimization & Scaling:** Guidance on distributed training, model efficiency, and performance tuning.
+* **Optimization & Scaling:** Guidance on distributed training, fine-tuning, and performance efficiency.
-- **Team Enablement:** Technical mentorship or architecture reviews for early-stage or transitioning AI teams.
+* **R&D Enablement:** Technical mentorship and architecture reviews for early-stage or expanding AI teams.

 ---

-**🔍 Research Collaboration**
+## **🔍 Research & Open Collaboration**

-If you’re exploring topics like **optimizers, reinforcement learning for reasoning, or efficient large-model training**, I’m open to collaborations that push the boundaries of applied research.
+If you’re working on **optimizers, reinforcement learning for reasoning, or distributed model training**, I’m open to collaborations that push boundaries.
+I bring a hands-on approach — combining implementation, experimentation, and interpretability.

 ---

-**🎤 Speaking & Education**
+## **🎤 Speaking & Education**

-As a PyData Global 2025 speaker and independent researcher, I occasionally take on talks, workshops, and guest sessions focused on:
+As a PyData Global 2025 speaker and independent researcher, I occasionally take on talks, workshops, and guest sessions around:

-- Distributed systems and training strategies
+* Distributed training & system design
-- Reinforcement learning for reasoning tasks
+* Reinforcement learning for reasoning tasks
-- Demystifying model architectures for developers and researchers
+* Understanding model architectures from first principles

 ---

-If you’re unsure which track fits your needs, reach out anyway — we can discuss whether your idea is best suited for collaboration, consulting, or advisory work.
+If you’re not sure where your idea fits — research, consulting, or strategic advisory — reach out.
+We’ll figure out what makes sense together.